 - Online by e-check

-- Online by credit card (MasterCard, Discover, or American Express).
+- Online by credit card (VISA, MasterCard, Discover, or American Express).

-- Credit card payments are charged with an additional 2.25%.of the total bill.
-KU does not accept Visa.
+- Credit card payments are charged with an additional 2.75% per transaction.

-- By mail with a check from a U.S. bank (write KUID# on check).
+- By mail with a check from a U.S. bank (write KUID# on check) or with traveler's check.

-- In person by check (include KUID#) or money order.
+- In person by check (include KUID#), traveler's check, or money order.
 Bring your e-bill coupon from Enroll & Pay with you.
-KU cannot accept cash as payment for tuition or fees.

 KU has a payment installment plan administered by Tuition Management Systems (TMS).
 The payment plan allows students to pay their tuition, required campus fees, Student Housing charges, meal plan, and optional campus fees over various months depending on the semester.
-Visit this website for more information.
+For more information about this plan, click here.

 The KU Bookstore is located in Kansas Union on the KU campus.
 All of the required textbooks for classes taught at KU are available at the KU Bookstore.